kgotsosm/Dataquest/README.md

 ## Usage
 Feel free to explore the notebooks in this repository to see how I worked through the exercises and applied the concepts covered in the learning path.
 You can run the notebooks yourself by cloning this repository and running them in a Jupyter Notebook environment.

-## Contributing
-I am not currently accepting contributions to this repository, as it is intended to showcase my personal work on the Dataquest data engineering learning path.
-However, feel free to fork the repository and create your own version if you would like to contribute your own work.

 ## License
 This repository is licensed under the MIT License.
 See the LICENSE file for more information.